 - leading case on nullity and Islamic marriages of El Gamal v HRH Sheikh Ahmed Bin Saeed al-Maktoum EWHC B27 (Fam), which also appeared in the Court of Appeal in relation to the financial provision for children of unmarried parents

-Recognised as a 'leading individual' by Chambers who comment that he 'impresses with his diligence and maturity' and 'just really fantastic…vastly knowledgeable and experienced.’
+- Recognised as a 'leading individual' by Chambers UK who comment that he "impresses with his diligence and maturity" and "just really fantastic…vastly knowledgeable and experienced"

-Recommended by Legal 500 who note his 'attention to detail’ and describe him as 'an exceptional talent'
+- Recommended by The Legal 500 who note his "attention to detail" and describe him as "an exceptional talent"